 Seattle.
-The Emerald City, along the shores of the Puget Sound.
-Start at historic Pike Place Market, stroll down to the new Waterfront Park and Colman Dock, where ferries, seaplanes, and private charter, launch hourly trips off to the islands.
+The Emerald City, along the shores of the Puget Sound on Elliot By.
+Start at historic Pike Place Market, stroll down to the new Waterfront Park and Colman Dock, where ferries, seaplanes, and private charters, launch hourly trips off to the islands.

 Bainbridge Island.
 A scenic 35-minute ferry from Seattle, sits the crown jewel of the Seattle Islands.
 Known for upscale homes, boutique shops, lush forests, and fun family community vibe.
 Downtown Winslow is the island’s heart, home to art museums, restaurants, and cozy lodging.
 With top-rated schools and healthy quality of life, Bainbridge is perfect for putting down roots.
-Visit the original small batch Pegasus coffee roasters for a latte, live music and a locals vibe.
+Find the Marina District and visit the original small batch Pegasus coffee roasters for local coffee and live music.

 Kingston.
 Nicknamed the “Little City by the Sea,” sits on the edges of Apple Tree Cove, 40-minutes from Seattle by fast ferry or 20-minutes from Edmonds Washington.
 This charming port town offers craft breweries, local coffee shops, and the best small-batch wine at D’vine Bistro.
 All just steps from the ferry.